Skip to main content

 3. Sidecar checks muvee_fwd_session cookie (JWT)

-5. After Google login: set JWT cookie (domain-wide, shared across all *.BASE_DOMAIN subdomains), redirect back to original URL
+5. After login: set JWT cookie (domain-wide, shared across all *.BASE_DOMAIN subdomains), redirect back to original URL

 6. On subsequent requests: validate JWT, check email domain, return 200